khoaipx/gh_page_backup/about.md

 		finnacial problems and could not continue to stay together.
 However, in that period, I learned a lot about programming and how to create a production from my colleagues.
 My next company is VNG (previously, known as Vina game), an only unicorn start-up in Vietnam.
 It is one of the biggest internet service company in Vietnam with many famous productions: Zing Me, Zalo, Vo Lam Truyen Ky game, ...
 		I worked as a research scientist in R&D team.
-I leaned a little bit about Golang.
+I learned a little bit about Golang.
 But, after long time, I am not sure that I can write a complete small program with it.
-My next and final destination before I go to Hong Kong is Finsify.
+My next and final destination before I went to Hong Kong is Finsify.
 		Its name tells a part of it.
 Finsify is a start-up company in fintech domain.
 We provide services relevant to personal financial management, bank and account aggregation, and money management solution for business.
 One of our well-known production is Money Lover.
 It is a mobile app to help people to manage their money.
 I built an end-to-end system to classify